 It is with great sadness that the family of Joseph Patrick Calhoun announces his passing, on Saturday, February 2, 2019, at the age of 70 years.
 He was born August 28, 1948 in Gary, IN to Thomas J. Calhoun and Dorothy R. (Lewis) Calhoun Cullum.
 As a child, Joe lived in Hobart, IN and then moved to Spanaway, WA in 1962 when his mother married James Elgin Cullum.
 Elgin became Joe’s beloved step-dad who taught him about business, life, hard work and passed along a love of appaloosa horses.

-To send flowers in memory of Joseph Patrick Calhoun, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Joseph Patrick Calhoun, please visit our Heartfelt Sympathies Store.

 Joe was a 1966 graduate of Bethel High School in Spanaway, WA.
 He served in the United States Army Company C, 2nd Battalion (Airmobile), 7th Cavalry and later the 1st Cavalry.
 During his military service from 1968-1970 as an infantryman he was a decorated serviceman who was awarded several commendations and medals of valor for his tour in Vietnam.